Search results

 Cost disease: Why U.S. Infrastructure Costs So Much

-Justin Fox: That said, the U.S. probably also ought to be spending less on infrastructure.
+That said, the U.S. probably also ought to be spending less on infrastructure.
 Not overall, but on something like a per-mile basis.
-Broad international cost comparisons across all kinds of infrastructure don’t seem to be available, but there is a growing body of evidence on one particular infrastructure area that matters a lot … Continue reading Cost disease: Why U.S. Infrastructure Costs So Much
+Broad international cost comparisons across all kinds of infrastructure don’t seem to be available, but there is a growing body of evidence on one particular infrastructure area that matters a lot to me as a New York City commuter: subways and other rail systems.
+And it shows that U.S. construction costs are among the world’s highest.

 Cost Disease: Federal Reserve Study: Federal student loans increase tuition, not enrollment